explodinglabs/superstack/docs/deploying.md

 ## ✅ 1.
 Set Your Image Names

-In `compose.yaml`, change the image names to your own (e.g. using your Docker Hub or GitHub Container Registry account):
+Change the image names to your own (e.g. using your Docker Hub or GitHub Container Registry account) in `compose.yaml`, for example:

-For example:

 ```yaml
 postgres: